-DETROIT – The differences in the Standard GT seat and the Competition Sport seat offered in the 2014 Chevrolet Corvette are similar to the everyday comfort of a well-tailored suit vs. the support offered by compression apparel athletes wear.
+DETROIT – The differences between the Standard GT seat and the Competition Sport seat offered in the 2014 Chevrolet Corvette are similar to the everyday comfort of a well-tailored suit vs. the support offered by compression apparel athletes wear.

 “Better seats topped our list for interior improvements, and we knew offering just one style would not cut it,” said Tadge Juechter, Corvette chief engineer.
 “Some Corvette drivers use the car for commutes, others as a grand tourer, and some drive it competitively.
 With two supportive seat options to choose from, drivers can pick the style that best suits their driving habits.”

-Digital pressure-mapping, technology used to scan people’s backsides when seated, played a pivotal role in the development of the Corvette’s new Competition Sport seat, available as an option in December.
+Digital pressure-mapping, the technology used to scan people’s backsides when seated, played a pivotal role in the development of the Corvette’s new Competition Sport seat, available as an option in December.
 Different seats last were offered in Corvette’s fourth generation – 1984-1996.

 The technology involves taking a digital snapshot of a person’s back and rear-end pressure distribution over the seat surface, creating a map with more than 4,600 data points per second.
 The information is transferred to a computer that generates graphics illustrating how occupants are supported by the seat.